3 Tips on Food Packaging Illustration

 Tip 2: Food Illustration Stands Out

-While Food Photography has its benefits, and usually succeeds, sometimes a package needs to go beyond category conventions to stand out.
+While food photography has its benefits, and usually succeeds, sometimes a package needs to go beyond category conventions to stand out.
 Enter: Food Illustration.

 In a sea of photography, a bright and poppy illustration stands out.
-Illustrating your product, or its ingredients can be a way to reenforce your brands story or voice.
+Illustrating your food product, or its ingredients can be a way to reenforce your brands story or voice.

-Illustrations on packaging instantly communicate an offering that is more crafted and natural.
+Food illustrations on packaging instantly communicate an offering that is more crafted and natural.
 They act as a fishing lure even more than photography.
 The opportunities are endless—an illustration can push the boundaries beyond standard photography physics, bolstering your message and your offering without adding clutter to your package.

 Beet Illustrations from various packaging design projects